Val Belcher

-Val Belcher (July 6, 1954 – September 12, 2010) was an American football offensive guard in the Canadian Football League (CFL) for the Ottawa Rough Riders and the Winnipeg Blue Bombers.
-He played college football at the University of Houston and was drafted in the third round of the 1977 NFL Draft by the Dallas Cowboys of the National Football League (NFL).
+Val Belcher (July 6, 1954 – September 12, 2010) was an American professional football offensive guard in the Canadian Football League (CFL) for the Ottawa Rough Riders and Winnipeg Blue Bombers.
+He was selected in the third round of the 1977 NFL draft by the Dallas Cowboys of the National Football League (NFL).
+He played college football at the University of Houston.

-Early years
+Early life

 Belcher attended Reagan High School, before moving on to the University of Houston.
 He was a three-year starter, that began his career playing offensive guard, before moving to offensive tackle as a senior.

 He was a part of the 1976 SWC championship team, receiving All-SWC and honorable mention All-American honors at the end of the season.

 Professional career

 Dallas Cowboys

-Belcher was drafted by the Dallas Cowboys in the third round (81st overall) of the 1977 NFL Draft to play offensive guard.
+Belcher was selected by the Dallas Cowboys in the third round (81st overall) of the 1977 NFL draft to play offensive guard.
 He was waived on August 30, 1977.

-Ottawa Rough Riders (CFL)
+Ottawa Rough Riders

 In 1979, he signed with the Ottawa Rough Riders where he became a starter at right guard, a three-time East All-Star and a CFL All-Star (1980, 1981, 1982).
 He also was nominated three times for Most Outstanding Offensive lineman (1979, 1980, 1981).
 On July 21, 1983, he was the traded to the Winnipeg Blue Bombers.

-Winnipeg Blue Bombers (CFL)
+Winnipeg Blue Bombers

 He played for the Winnipeg Blue Bombers for two more seasons, before retiring in November 1984, after the team won the Grey Cup.

 Personal life

 Following his retirement from professional football, Belcher began a highly successful career as a restaurant entrepreneur.
-In 1986, he founded the Lone Star Cafe restaurant with former Ottawa Rough Rider teammate Larry Brune in the Ottawa suburb of Nepean.
-Over the years, it expanded into a franchise business.
-It was renamed Lone Star Texas Grill, operating under the Lone Star Group of Companies.
-As of 2020, Lone Star Texas Grill operates over 20 locations across southern and eastern Ontario, including seven in the Greater Ottawa Area where it originated, as a family-style restaurant specializing in wood-fire grill fajitas, authentic Tex-Mex fare and frozen margaritas.
-In 2008, he opened a new restaurant, Big Easy’s Seafood & Steak House, in Ottawa (since closed).
+In 1986, he founded the Lone Star Cafe restaurant with former Rough Rider teammate Larry Brune in the Ottawa suburb of Nepean.
+Over the years, it expanded into a franchise business and was renamed Lone Star Texas Grill, operating under the Lone Star Group of Companies.
+In 2020, the Lone Star Texas Grill operated in over 20 locations across southern and eastern Ontario, including seven in the Greater Ottawa Area where it originated, as a family-style restaurant specializing in wood-fire grill fajitas, authentic Tex-Mex fare and frozen margaritas.
+In 2008, he opened the Big Easy's Seafood & Steak House restaurant, in Ottawa (since closed).

-Belcher died September 12, 2010 at the age of 56.
+Belcher died September 12, 2010, at the age of 56.
 He died from congestive heart failure while waiting for a heart transplant at the Ottawa Heart Institute.
 He was survived by his three children (Layne, Ashton and Meagan) and his life partner, Leslie Hines.